Eboyie/cocktail-mix/README.md

 #### Figma File
+React fontend project with search functionality.

+##
-React fontend project with search functionality Fetching and displaing products from external API.
+Fetching and displaing products from external API.